***Updated April 21, 2022***

 - Use data in Google Sheets to create graphs

-- Use a social video platform such as Flipgrid to practice conversing as a class in foreign language
+- Use a video platform such as Flipgrid to practice conversing as a class in foreign language

 - Create (multi-app) projects linked together using Google Apps